 6. If it feels like the teachers are trying to weed you out it’s because they are.

 Not everyone is cut out to be a nurse.
 The hoops you jump through to get into and complete nursing school are not put in place simply to amuse your instructors.
 Nursing schools are ranked based upon their NCLEX pass rates and they only want students to make it through their program if they are sure they will be able to pass the NCLEX and work as a nurse.
 Think about all the responsibility a nurse has.
 Do you want just anyone taking care of you or your loved ones?

 7. Your definition of busy will change.

-Your priorities will shift and you will determine what is really important to you.
-Because of this you will have a new definition for what it really means to be busy.
-In the past you might have said you were busy because you didn’t “feel” like going out.
-Now you’ll actually be busy because you need to study the entire weekend to pass the test that is scheduled on Monday.
-You’ll regret blowing off many events and outings from before because they won’t even be an option any more.
+Your priorities will shift, and you will determine what is really important to you.
+Because of this, you will have a new definition of what it means to be busy.
+In the past, you might have said you were busy because you didn’t “feel” like going out.
+Now you’ll be busy because you need to study the entire weekend to pass the test that is scheduled on Monday.
+You’ll regret blowing off many events and outings from before because they won’t even be an option anymore.

 8. If bodily fluids make you queasy nursing isn’t for you.

 There’s always at least a few students who make it into nursing school with a deadly fear or blood or an utter revolt for urine and feces.
 While I can tell you it isn’t all about poop, pee, blood and vomit, I’d be lying if I didn’t say that at least some portion of your nursing school experience will involve these lovely liquids.
 If you can’t cope with the sight of blood, then you need to do some serious immersion therapy to get over it now.
 Your clinical rotation is not the time to come to term with these fears.